wastore/azure-storage-samples-for-java/changeFeedSamples/trackingChangesToBlobs/src/main/java/README.md

 7. In IntelliJ, click on Run menu -> Edit Configurations
 8. In the right-hand pane, click "Allow parallel run" for both files that were just run.
 To navigate between files, click on desired file's name in the left-pane.
-9. Run ExampleEventCreator and Changefeed one after the other.
+9. Run ExampleEventCreator and Changefeed together (will require clicking run once for each file).
 They should run in parallel.
 Note that events in Changefeed may not be updated right away, so it may be necessary to wait an hour or more for changefeed to update.